lspope/elvie_review_analysis/README.md

 ## Analysis
-Exploratory data analysis and word frequency text analysis techniques were used to answer the following questions:
+Exploratory data analysis and word frequency text analysis techniques were used to discover and answer business-focused questions.

-* What were the review counts by year?
-* What were the review counts by Rating?
-* What are the monthly review counts over time?
-* What are the top 30 words used in 5 star ratings?
-* What are the top 30 words used in 2,3,4 star ratings?
-* What are the top 30 words used in 1 star ratings?

 See the [EDA Notebook](./code/nb2_eda.ipynb) for more details.